Ingeborg Skeel

 Ingeborg Skeel (c.
 1545 – 17 October 1604) was a Danish noblewoman, a major land owner and a county sheriff in the Vendsyssel region of northern Jutland, Denmark.
 She resided at Voergaard, a large estate which she expanded into a fine Renaissance castle between 1588 and 1591.
-A skilled business women, she personally managed her estates and held several lifelong endowments.
+A skilled businesswoman, she personally managed her estates and held several lifelong endowments.
 In her own day, she had an infamous reputation for greed and cruelty but there is no historical evidence for any of the rumours associated with her name.